 Note that any symlinks included in a load content list may not be copied from Netroot to the node-local RAM file system (i.e., "promoted" in the log file), which might look confusing.
 For example, suppose a site content list contains /etc/alternatives/unzip, which is a symlink to /usr/bin/unzip-plain.
 While both the link and its target are present in Netroot, neither of them appear in the node-local file system, despite the log saying Promoted '/new_root/merge/etc/alternatives/unzip'.
 This is expected and correct behavior.
 A site that is concerned about possible confusion for administrators can decide to exclude symlinks from content lists or simply list the target of the symlink in a content list to ensure that it is present in the node-local file system.

 3.5.1.28 Update cray_netroot_preload Worksheet

-This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that editing commands are invoked from that work area (/var/adm/cray/release/p0_worksheet_workarea).
+This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that the current directory has been set to that work area.

-This procedure enables the Cray Netroot Preload service using its configuration worksheet.
-Netroot Preload is a mechanism for populating a Cray system node's root file system early in the boot process to reduce load on the DVS (Data Virtualization Service) servers providing the data and thereby reduce boot times for Netroot nodes.
+Netroot Preload is a mechanism for populating a Cray system node's root file system early in the boot process to reduce load on the DVS (Data Virtualization Service) servers providing the data and thereby reduce boot times for

+Netroot nodes.
 Netroot Preload also improves post-boot performance-how much improvement depends on the workloads.
-More information about Netroot is provided later in the installation process; it is not necessary to know about Netroot before enabling Netroot Preload (steps 1 and 2).
 This service is needed if Netroot is used, and does no harm if Netroot is not used.

-Cray provides two default "load" settings that define target nodes and files to be preloaded to them.
-If this site wishes to define a custom load as well (optional), continue to step 3 (see also About Configuring Netroot Preload on page 143).
+This procedure configures some settings in the cray_netroot_preload configuration worksheet to add site-specific "load" data.
+Cray provides two default load settings that define target nodes and files to be preloaded to them.
+Sites may define custom loads as well (optional).
+For more information, see About Configuring Netroot Preload on page 153.